Proserpine, Queensland

-Proserpine (/ˈprɒsərpaɪn/) is a rural town and locality in the Whitsunday Region, Queensland, Australia.
+Proserpine (/ˈprɒsərpaɪn/) is a town and locality in the Whitsunday Region, Queensland, Australia.
 In the 2021 census, the locality of Proserpine had a population of 3,614 people.

 Geography

 Proserpine is situated on the Bruce Highway.

 Proserpine is located on the North Coast line with Proserpine railway station located in Hinschen Street in the town centre.

-The town is located along the banks of the Proserpine River and is immediately surrounded by floodplains used for sugarcane and cattle farming.
-Clarke Range is located to the west, Dryander National Park is to the north, and to the east is Conway National Park.
+The town is located along the banks of the Proserpine River and is immediately surrounded by floodplains used for growing sugarcane and grazing.

-The Clarke Range to the west of the town contains the small former gold mining town of Dittmer.

 Proserpine is locally governed by Whitsunday Regional Council, a product of amalgamation of the former Shire of Whitsunday with the former Shire of Bowen.
 Proserpine is situated within the Queensland electorate of Whitsunday, and the federal electorate of Dawson.